 In order to accomplish our mission, we use state-of-the art mobile kitchens and organizational resources that stand ready for a rapid response deployment to multiple locations.
 Serving victims, first responders and volunteers is at the core of Mercy Chefs’ calling to show God’s compassion and hospitality.

-We train church based volunteer groups in support of this mission, engage Christian hospitality industry professionals as Mercy Chefs and have developed strategic alliances with supporting government and non-government agencies to feed those in need.
+We train church-based volunteer groups, engage Christian hospitality industry professionals as Mercy Chefs, and use our strategic alliances with supporting government and non-government agencies to feed those in need.

 Having well-established partnerships with other faith-based and government organizations allows our expertise in professional food services to have a stronger response.
 We can then provide immediate food service relief to devastated communities.

 “Mercy Chefs has the biggest heart for people,” Pastor Little, Tuscaloosa COG

 Mercy Chef’s Beginnings

 R. Gary LeBlanc was leading a team of responders in the days after Hurricane Katrina, and the vision for Mercy Chefs was born.
 The call to feed people and share the Love of Christ led him to provide a service that would be dedicated to offering high quality and professionally prepared meals to victims, volunteers and first responders.